dragon7-fc/misc/algorithm/LeetCode/[Medium] 334. Increasing Triplet Subsequence.md

         return False
 ```

-**Solution 2: (Greedy, Two-Barriers, LIS, try to smaller previous smallest a or second smallest b then check current value smaller than second smallest b)**
+**Solution 2: (Greedy, Two-Barriers, LIS, sequencially check current value greater than second smallest b then try to update second smallest b by larger than smallest a and smallest a, try to maintain a < b < current value structure)**

   ~  a  b  num